finos/glue/docs/BP_People/Business_Partner_To_Person_Relationship_Type.md

 ---
 id: Business_Partner_To_Person_Relationship_Type

 title: Business_Partner_To_Person_Relationship_Type
 ---

 ## Data Dictionary - Entity Table: Business_Partner_To_Person_Relationship_Type`

-This table stores the "Type of the Relationships" between business partner and person.
+This table stores the type of the relationships between business partner and person.

+It is lookup table with relationship names.
+Their meanings are described in the respective transaction table Business_Partner_To_Person_Relationship_Type.

 |Primary Key ('id')|.|ENGINE = InnoDB|.|.|